 - A physical file is the property of Community Living Durham North, but the personal information contained in them is the property of the person or family concerned.
 Thus, CLDN can make policy on confidentiality and file management, but the person or family maintains the right to privacy and to control the release of the information. - Written authorization is required prior to the release of any information to an individual or agency outside of CLDN.
 Each instance in which written information is requested requires separate authorization; standing consents do not have sufficient validity.
-It is the responsibility of the Program Manager to obtain and file the hard copy consent in the person's primary file, to document its presence there in the AIMS database, and to then see to the timely release of the information.
+It is the responsibility of the Program Manager to obtain and file the hard copy consent in the person's primary file, to ensure that consents and the authorization to share information with agencies/professionals for the purpose of ensuring comprehensive service is obtained annually, and to then see to the timely release of the information.

 - Consents also need to be occasion specific, so the forms exist in various formats (e.g. A-8 Media Consent and A-10 Consent to Disclose Information).
 Consents are also collected as part of the Support Plan Agreement. - Authorization to release information is given by adults (over eighteen) and by the parent or legal guardian in the case of a child.
 Where an adult is unable to provide informed consent, CLDN will approach the family member who acts on his or her behalf. - Written authorization is obtained via the Support Plan Agreement authorizing CLDN to share personal information among employees who are actively involved in the provision of support.
-However, given the degree of movement within the agency, the discretion of our employees is the chief factor in protecting the confidentiality of supported persons. - The few people whose service is funded by the Region of Durham must sign a consent form to disclose personal information for the purpose of the annual file audit by Housing Services staff. - Written authorization to release information is not required to release to: - MCSS; our funder's access to information is stipulated in our signed contract; - a public hospital where the person is being treated; - > an attending physician or dentist; - > a coroner or medical examiner; - > a court of officer of the court.
+However, given the degree of movement within the agency, the discretion of our employees is the chief factor in protecting the confidentiality of supported persons. - The few people whose service is funded by the Region of Durham must sign a consent form to disclose personal information for the purpose of the annual file audit by Housing Services staff. - Written authorization to release information is not required to release to: - MCCSS; our funder's access to information is stipulated in our signed contract; - > a public hospital where the person is being treated; - an attending physician or dentist; - ➤ a coroner or medical examiner; - ➤ a court or officer of the court.

-Procedure No: A-7-5

-Sealed Files

-Effective Date: September 15, 2011

-Last Revision: Last Review: September 29, 2015
+Procedure No: A-7-5 Sealed Files Effective Date: Ser Last Revision: April 4, 2022 Last Review: April 4, 2022